 - Fear of labor

 Here’s the BIG caveat … women will always be much more afraid if they lack birth skills.
 Fathers-to-be will be infinitely more uncertain of their role, job and task if they lack skills.
-Birthing Better families, of course, carry the same cellular uncertainty about their coming birth/labor.
-However, with skills they feel confident that as their birth unfolds they will cope, manage, deal with, work through, stay on top of and in control of both the internal sensations and external factors.
+Birthing Better families carry the same uncertainty about their upcoming birth/labor.
+However, with skills they feel confident that as their birth unfolds they will cope, manage, deal with, work through and stay on top of and in control of both the internal sensations and external factors.

 - Birth is birth is birth is birth

 In other words, you are pregnant and will give birth to your baby.
 Why should we only be talking about women who will labor given that so many women have a non-laboring cesarean or will end up with an emergency cesarean … listen here

 At 30 weeks pregnant we’re now focused on our soft pelvis while at 29 weeks pregnant we focused on the skills for our bony pelvis.
 These are the resources in LESSON SEVEN

 WATCH and READ: Now you get to know about your soft pelvis.
 Who thinks about that?
 And where is it?
 You’re about to learn a whole new set of skills that will make so much sense although you may have to practice these skills more than others because soft tissue is not a part of our body we focus on.
 You’ll discover the subtle but recognisable ways that you can soften the soft tissue inside your pelvis.
 Doing so permits your pelvic bones to move as well as assists cervical dilation.

 - Video: Work with your Soft Tissue – 16:42

 You can see that each week of Birthing Better online course is not burdensome.
 Learning consistently over the last 16 weeks of pregnancy becomes a comfortable experience that brings confidence and common sense.